The Lie That’s Destroying Young Men’s Faith

 This is just the beginning.
 If God isn’t building you through easy circumstances, then how does He actually build you?
 And what is He building you into?

-In my next post, I’ll show you exactly how God forges unbreakable men—and why the process is so much better than you think.
+In my next post, I’ll show you exactly how God forges unbreakable men and why the process is so much better than you think.

-Part 2 coming tomorrow: “How God Actually Builds Unbreakable Men”
+Part 2: “How God Builds Unbreakable Men

 Part of the “God Builds Men” series.